 You have several options for the armor Cube slot.
-In the basic, 6-piece Wastes version of the build, you can choose between Stone Gauntlets (strongest defense for high-end pushing, requires optimized CDR), Aquila Cuirass (decent defense and no roll requirements to maintain) or Mantle of Channeling (defense-and-offense hybrid).
+In the basic, 6-piece Wastes version of the build, you can choose between Stone Gauntlets (strongest defense for high-end pushing, requires optimized CDR), Aquila Cuirass (decent defense and no roll requirements to maintain) or Mantle of Channeling (recommended; defense-and-offense hybrid).
 In a Cpt.
 Crimson version, this is where you will slot the necessary Lamentation.

-In the general version of the build, you will store the weaker of your three crucial rings in this slot between Obsidian Ring of the Zodiac, Band of Might in the jewelry Cube slot, and keep its massive Damage Reduction powers up with Ground Stomp at regular intervals.
+In the general version of the build, you will store the weaker of your three crucial rings in this slot between Obsidian Ring of the Zodiac, Band of Might and Convention of Elements.
 In a Wastes / Cpt.
 Crimson hybrid, you will need a Ring of Royal Grandeur, a cache legendary ring from Act I bounties, to tie the two sets together.

 The Kanai's Cube can be used for much more than simply extracting Legendary powers from items.
 Please refer to our Kanai's Cube guide for more information.

 The recommended follower for this build during solo GR progression is the Scoundrel due to his powerful crit buff, allowing you brief windows of extra damage that are well suited to the strengths of this build.
 Alternatively, if you feel yourself too squishy, you can alter to the Templar for his powerful heals and sustain boons.